 Their new house doesn’t have a bedroom for me, but it does have places for my siblings and my children to sleep.
-My parents have created a new place to call home where their children can all gather together and keep making memories as a family.
+My parents have created a new place full of warmth to call home where their children can all gather together and keep making memories as a family.

 This new home has welcomed a new generation, and it is already filled with life, love, and new dreams and memories.

 I don’t have a bedroom in my mom and dad’s new house, but I do have a seat at their table.
 I will always have a place at their table.
 I will always be able to call their house my home.
 I will always be welcome there.
 My parents have made it so that I am just as at home in their house as I am in the house I share with my husband and children.
 Home is truly where the heart is, and my heart has a home with my parents and with my husband and children.

 My parents’ house will always be my home, no matter where they might live.
 It is the place where I can help myself to whatever is in the fridge or the cupboards even if it means finishing off the last of the cake.
 It is the place where I can lounge on the couch and change the channel whenever I feel like it.
 It is the place where I can come when I want and leave when I want, and I know I will never overstay my welcome.
 My parents’ house is as much for me as it is for my parents, my siblings, and my own children.

 It belongs to our family, which continues to grow as the memories multiply.
 It is less about theirs or mine—it’s all ours.